stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 }]
 ```

-which is finally ready to serialise into JSON:API.
+This leaves us finally ready to serialise into JSON:API.
 Next we need to loop over the `fileData` array and write our JSON files out to disk:

 ```js
 fileData.forEach((file) => {